Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 **B. Boot from the eMMC**

-You also can flash the ReSpeaker image files to the ReSpeaker's eMMC (onboard flash memory) directly by using your PC or Mac.
+There is no firmware in the EMMC when leaving the factory, you can flash the ReSpeaker image files to the ReSpeaker's eMMC (onboard flash memory) by using your PC or Mac.
 Then the ReSpeaker will boot from it's eMMC (onboard flash memory) and not from the SD card.

 - **Step 1.** Download our latest image zip file ```respeaker-debian-9-iot-flasher-********-4gb.img.xz``` or ```respeaker-debian-9-lxqt-flasher-********-4gb.img.xz``` at OneDrive.
 The lxqt version comes with Debian desktop and the iot version does not.
 And the flasher version is for flashing eMMC, and the sd version is for booting from SD card.